joshcanhelp/josh-to-11/content/md/post/64-getting-started-correcting-your-search-engine-problems.md

 Each step comes with it’s own set of complexities but, if you’ve walked through these steps, even if you’re confused by the end of it, you’re a step ahead of many, many people on the web.

 Building a functional keyword strategy is not something you just do once.
-Seach engine optimization is something you need to do on a regular basis.
+Search engine optimization is something you need to do on a regular basis.
 I see it as a scientific process.
 You start with an idea, a hypothesis (“my clients will find me by searching ‘eye care’ and ‘cataract correction'”).
 Then you design an experiment to test your original hypothesis (“We’re going to write a few pages of content, each one concentrating on a different part of the keywords we chose”).
 Data is gathered and analyzed and a new path is chosen (“Our traffic went up 30% with these keywords… are we getting all the benefit that we can?”).
 Time and culture will change search patterns so what used to be a golden word for you, may become stale and unpopular.
 Keep checking those analytics reports!

-Need help?

-If you’re looking to increase traffic on your business website and need some help with all of this, give me a call (contact info on the top left of this site), I’d be glad to help.
-SEO techniques are important and confusing and it helps to have someone there to guide your efforts.